Our Research

 Example: Mass production of direct-spun carbon nanotube mat (Tortech)

-(3) Mechanics of carbon nanotube polyaniline composites for energy storage
+(5) Mechanics of materials for energy storage

 Research Summary: